1 The Master

 Paul Thomas Anderson, USA

-The sheer, radioactive strangeness of the film is what exerts the initial grip – then the oustanding performance of Joaquin Phoenix as Freddie Quell.
+The sheer, radioactive strangeness of the film is what exerts the initial grip – then the outstanding performance of Joaquin Phoenix as Freddie Quell.
 Perhaps it should have been called ‘The Disciple’.

 Miguel Gomes, Portugal/Germany/France